Siân James (novelist): Writing career

-Siân James twice won the Yorkshire Post Prize.
-Her third novel especially, A Small Country, has come to be regarded as a classic of Anglo-Welsh literature.
+Siân James twice won the Yorkshire Post Prize, for her first and second novels One Afternoon and Yesterday.
+One Afternoon was republished in 2023.
+Her third novel A Small Country, has come to be regarded as a classic of Anglo-Welsh literature.
 In 2006, A Small Country was adapted as a Welsh-language TV series, Calon Gaeth, which won the 2007 Bafta Cymru award for Best Drama/Drama Serial for Television.

 James translated Kate Roberts's novel Y Byw Sy'n Cysgu into English as The Awakening.
 She also published a memoir, The Sky Over Wales, in 1997.
 In the same year, her short-story collection Not Singing Exactly won the Wales Book of the Year award.

 Family

 In 1958 Siân James married the Welsh Shakespearean actor Emrys James and set up a home with him in London and later Worcestershire.
 They had four children, William, Owen, Jo and Anna.
 Emrys James died in 1989.